StudioStoy/GainsTracker/GainsTracker.CoreAPI/README.md

 ### 1.2 (Optional) Installers for easier setup

-In the folder `/Gainstracker.CoreAPI/Installers`, two installers reside.
+In the root folder `/Installers`, two installers reside.
 One for windows (.bat) and one for linux (.sh).
 For now, these basically perform two functions:

 - When run (from the command line or outside of that), they check and